scrapinghub/web-poet/docs/page-objects/index.rst

 Building a page object manually
 -------------------------------

-While not recommended, it is possible to create a page object from a page object class passing its inputs as parameters.
+It is possible to create a page object from a page object class passing its inputs as parameters.
 For example, to manually create an instance of the ``FooPage`` page object class defined above:

 .. literalinclude:: code-examples/raw-create.py

+However, your code will break if the page object class changes its :ref:`inputs
+<inputs>`.
+Building page objects using :ref:`frameworks  <frameworks>` prevents
+that.